 Masses of stuff concerned with learning to use modern communications.
 This is a must visit site if you are a teacher, child or parent (or, indeed, anyone else).

-bullet1.gif (148 bytes) ICT Co-ordinator
+bullet1.gif (148 bytes) UK ICT Co-ordinator

 A site dedicated to ICT Coordinators, especially in secondary, but lots of generally useful stuff.
 There are links, downloads, discussion groups and advice.